-The Town of Duck is in the final permitting and financial stages of the beach nourishment planned for the summer of 2022.
+The Town of Duck and Dare County have executed the nourishment dredging contract with Weeks Marine.
 Construction is planned to take place in the same area as the 2017 project.
-Click on the map an interactive version of the planned project area.
-As we move through the permitting process and more information is available, this page will be updated.
+Click on the map to see an interactive version of the planned project area.

 Weeks Marine began construction on April 11, 2023 and expects the project to take 35-40 days to complete.
 Follow all beach nourishment updates on our project update page.

 A public update meeting was held on April 20, 2023.
 To view a recording of the meeting, please click here.
 The presentation slides are available as a PDF by clicking here.

 MoreBeachtoLove.com is a collaborative effort by Dare County and the towns of Duck, Kitty Hawk, Kill Devil Hills, and Nags Head, to provide a resource to find and access information on all Dare County nourishment projects.